sumberg/kex_japan_2018/report/report.md

 When analyzing the 6502 instruction set further, we concluded that we were not interested in implementing support for branching instructions that conditionally jumps the program counter.
 This is because the RP2A03 reads instructions directly from the microcontroller, and as such branching has no real effect.

 The second part of the sprint was aimed at thoroughly testing the entire instruction set, making sure that all instructions produced expected results.
 While all operations that used the accumulator register (immediate loads, ALU [^ALU] operations, etc.) worked consistently and as expected, we noticed that seemingly _none of the memory operations worked_.
-This is further detailed in section [Results].
+This is further detailed and discussed in sections [Results] and [Conclusions & discussion].

 The sprint, and some continuous work during the experiments phase, was concluded without managing to resolve this issue.